 Looking to indulge in a luxe body scrub?
 Look no further than your own kitchen pantry.
-We've shared some of our favourite quick + easy DIY body scrub recipes that will leave you feeling refreshed, revitalised and silky smooth.
+Here are some of our favourite DIY body scrub recipes that will leave you feeling refreshed, revitalised and silky smooth.

 Regular use of a natural exfoliating scrub not only gives your body a satisfyingly smooth makeover, it also feeds your skin cells with vitamins and minerals that can greatly benefit your well-being such as;